Be proactive about your R&D Tax Incentive

 Start early – plan ahead

 The best time to decide whether your R&D activity is eligible for the R&D Tax Incentive is before you start that activity.
 Why?
-Because the R&DTI requires you to keep records of your R&D activities – both technical records (for AusIndustry) and financial records (for the ATO).
+Because the R&D Tax Incentive requires you to keep records of your R&D activities – both technical records (for AusIndustry) and financial records (for the ATO).

 So, book a meeting with your R&D Tax Incentive consultant early in the financial year to prepare for the year ahead.
 Your consultant will guide you in terms of what you can reasonably include in your R&D Tax Incentive application.